rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 When Jesus perceived their thoughts, he answered them, Why do you question in your hearts? ^0522

-Which is easier, to say, Your sins are forgiven you, or to say, Rise and walk? ^0523
+Which is easier, to say, 'Your sins are forgiven you,' or to say, 'Rise and walk'? ^0523

-But that you may know that the Son of Man has authority on earth to forgive sins —he said to the man who was paralyzed — I say to you, rise, pick up your bed and go home. ^0524
+But that you may know that the Son of Man has authority on earth to forgive sins--he said to the man who was paralyzed--I say to you, rise, pick up your bed and go home. ^0524

 And immediately he rose up before them and picked up what he had been lying on and went home, glorifying God. ^0525